walterreade/PyNotes/PyNotes_2017.md

      - **Tina:** Leader needs to serve as role model; transparent.
 Learn more about individuals.
 Listen with empathy.
 - *What resources or social networks do you when you don't know how to resolve a challenging workplace situation?*
      - **Andrea:** "Nevertheless, she persisted."
 Be the amazing team-mate to the solo person who is having the challenge.
-- *If you frame diversity as good for business instead of as a social justice, does it risk getting less resources?* [42 min]
+- *If you frame diversity as good for business instead of as a social justice, does it risk getting less resources?*
      - **Ling**: Diversity does drive the bottom line.
 In ML you ensemble diverse models!
 - *What are practical steps you've taken to deal with imposter syndrome*?
      - **Charlotte:** Talk things through with your network.
 Power pose before interviews.
 (Note: The science the TED Talk was based on has [not been able to be replicated](http://www.npr.org/2016/10/01/496093672/power-poses-co-author-i-do-not-believe-the-effects-are-real).)